Sanders helps No. 12 Oklahoma State beat Central Michigan

 The Cowboys led 51-15 less than a minute into the third quarter before Central Michigan climbed back into the game.
 Jalen McGaughy‘s 54-yard touchdown pass from Richardson cut it to 58-44 with 3:15 remaining.
 McGaughy had six catches for 126 yards and two scores.

+“As I said from the beginning, I really like our football team,” Central Michigan coach Jim McElwain said.
+“We’re going to win a lot of games.
+And those kids are going to learn from this video and we’re going to get a little bit better.”

-Central Michigan gained 546 total yards and outscored Oklahoma State 29-14 in the second half.
+Central Michigan outscored Oklahoma State 29-14 in the second half and outgained the Cowboys 281 yards to 138 after the break.

+“It’s credit to those kids,” McElwain said.
+“Since we’ve been here and started to establish the program, there’s a certain mentality it takes to be a Chippewa.
+And these guys have started to understand a little bit what that is.”

 THE TAKEAWAY